spenceypantsy1/dsa-sim-group-6-internal-project/README.md

 OPENAI_API_KEY=your_openai_api_key
 ```

 4. SQLite Database: The first notebook creates the SQLite database (main.db) that will be used in the second notebook.
-This file must exist before running the chatbot notebook.
+This file must exist before running the chatbot notebook 🗃️.

 # Steps